Meet the award-winning travel writers behind Greece Travel Secrets

 Mike Gerrard writes on travel for newspapers, magazines and websites in the UK and worldwide.
 He has won awards for his writing and photojournalism, as well as a Benjamin Franklin Best Guidebook Award for a guidebook on Paris.
 He has also written or contributed to over 25 guidebooks for major travel publishers, including some with his wife Donna Dailey.
 Between them, the two also write and publish this Greece Travel Secrets website, and another to one of their other favorite parts of the world, the Pacific Coast Highway on the USA's west coast.

-Mike loves writing about food and drink for the travel pages, and has visited vineyards in France, Greece, New Zealand and even Arizona, has toured breweries in Belgium and Britain, restaurants in Paris, a chocolate shop in Lyon, the Champagne region of France and the sherry bodegas of Jerez.
+Mike loves writing about food and drink for the travel pages, and has visited vineyards in France, Greece, New Zealand and even Arizona, has toured breweries in Belgium and Britain, dined in Michelin-star restaurants in Paris (two on the same day was a mistake), a chocolate shop in Lyon, the Champagne region of France and the sherry bodegas of Jerez.
 He worked for a week as a waiter in a taverna in the Greek islands, and as a result he now leaves bigger tips.
-He also publishes two drinks websites, The Vodka Guy and Travel Distilled.

 Mike's more exotic travels have taken him camel-trekking in the Sinai Desert, walking in the Great Rift Valley of Tanzania to raise money for charity, learning to jive in Barcelona, looking for orang-utans in the rain forests of Sumatra and staying with a farming family in China.